-Bigraphical Reactive Systems (BRS) [Milner 2009] are a universal formalism for modelling interacting systems that evolve in time and space.
+BRSs [Milner 2009] are a universal formalism for modelling interacting systems that evolve in time and space.
 The formalism is based on a graphical model that emphasises both locality and connectivity.
 A bigraph consists of a place graph representing the location of entities in terms of containment and a link graph representing the interactions between entities.
-Bigraphs as originally defined by Milner do not permit shared or overlapping locations, and so Calder and Sevegnani have extended the original theory to Bigraphical Reactive Systems with sharing [Sevegnani and Calder 2015], and implemented a computational rewriting framework (BigraphER)1.
-In the remainder of this paper by BRS we denote BRS with sharing; in Section 3.1 we give an example that illustrates the advantages of the extension.
+Bigraphs as originally defined by Milner do not permit shared or overlapping locations, and so Calder and Sevegnani have extended the original theory to BRSs with sharing [Sevegnani and Calder 2015], and implemented a computational rewriting framework (BigraphER).
+In the remainder of this article by BRS, we denote BRS with sharing; in Section 3.1, we give an example that illustrates the advantages of the extension.